usamoi/VectorChord/README.md

 [^4]: Please check our [blog post](https://blog.vectorchord.ai/vector-search-at-10000-qps-in-postgresql-with-vectorchord)  for more details, the PostgreSQL scalability is powered by [CloudNative-PG](https://github.com/cloudnative-pg/cloudnative-pg).

 **🏭 Production Proven**: Deployed in mission-critical environments, VectorChord ​​reliably handles 3B+ vectors​​ in production with consistent performance.
-Please check out [3B vectors in PostgresQL to Protect the Earth](https://blog.vectorchord.ai/3-billion-vectors-in-postgresql-to-protect-the-earth).
+Please check out [3B vectors in PostgreSQL to Protect the Earth](https://blog.vectorchord.ai/3-billion-vectors-in-postgresql-to-protect-the-earth).

 ## Quick Start